Community Fibre offer full fibre broadband with gigabit-capable speeds, and are one of the cheapest broadband providers in the UK.

 As you can see, the longer 24-month deals are cheaper in comparison to the 12-month options:

 It's worth noting that Community Fibre reserve the right to increase prices each year by the Consumer Price Index (CPI) + 2.9%, which is based on inflation.
-These increases also affect customers within a minimum term, however, new customers currently signing up will receive fixed prices for 2024, with any increases delayed until 2025.
+These increases also affect customers within a minimum term, however, new customers currently signing up before 4th November 2024 will receive fixed prices for the duration of their minimum term.

 All Community Fibre broadband packages come with the option to add a home phone line and also a Netgem 4K TV service.
 Each of these add-ons cost an extra £10 per month, which we look at in more detail below.